Dicer-TDP/PUBG-CRACK-STANDARD-COMPOSITION/README.md

 # PUBG-CRACK-STANDARD-COMPOSITION
-For instruction is not available at now.
+For instruction is not available for now.
 Please contact me: mturmudzi019@gmail.com